lib-map/guide-editing/index.md

 - Further Reading/Resources

 ## Introduction
-ArcGIS Pro enables users to edit vector data.
+ArcGIS Pro enables users to edit existing vector data.
 The three most common editing tools are auto-complete polygon, merge and split.

 ## *[Editing in ArcGIS Pro]*
+In order to use the editing tools in ArcGIS Pro, be sure to open a project with existing vector data or create new vector data using the digitization tools.

 ### Auto-Complete Polygon
 Auto-complete digitizing allows a polygon to be created that abudts another existing polygon.
 This means the shared line does not have to be digitized more than once, which can lead to complications such a slivers.